Infections and Immunoepidemiology Training Opportunities with Specific Investigators

 Biological Hypotheses Related to Immunity, Infection, and Cancer - Postdoctoral Fellowship

-Dr. Eric Engels of the Infections and Immunoepidemiology Branch (IIB) is seeking to recruit a postdoctoral fellow who is interested in addressing biological hypotheses related to immunity, infection, and cancer.
+A postdoctoral fellowship is available within the Infections and Immunoepidemiology Branch (IIB) of the National Cancer Institute’s Division of Cancer Epidemiology and Genetics.
 IIB conducts multidisciplinary epidemiologic research on the role of infections and immunity in carcinogenesis to inform efforts to reduce the burden of cancer.

 Specific risk factors for cancer that are a focus of research in IIB include oncogenic infections (HIV, Epstein-Barr virus, hepatitis B and C viruses, human papillomavirus [HPV], Helicobacter pylori, Plasmodium falciparum), immune-related conditions (AIDS, solid organ transplantation, autoimmune diseases), chronic inflammation, and genetic factors related to immunity.
-The branch also conducts research on the efficacy of HPV vaccination.
+The branch also conducts clinical trials evaluating the efficacy of one-dose HPV vaccination to accelerate elimination of cervical cancer.
+Another major area involves application of innovative descriptive analyses of population-based data resources to confront high-impact public health questions, such as adverse cancer trends, health disparities, and the opioid and COVID-19 epidemics.

 Working closely with IIB mentors, the fellow will design and conduct studies to address biological hypotheses related to immunity, infection, and cancer.
 Studies will utilize large databases, testing of biological specimens, and a range of analytic approaches including descriptive, registry linkage, case-control, and cohort studies.
 There is an opportunity to work on a range of pre-defined projects, and additional new fellow-initiated projects will be encouraged.